lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 The answers will give you the public instance methods.

-When you think you're done -- don't force too much if you can't find all instance variables and methods, you'll find them later when the need will emerge while coding the controller -- test your class in `irb`, fix bugs, and move on to the next class.
+Don't force too much if you can't find all instance variables and methods, you'll find them later when the need will emerge while coding the controller.
+When you think you're done, test your class in `irb`, fix bugs, and move on to the next class.

 ### Repository